Picks and Shovels: tech marketing for the AI era.

 Marketers (indeed, all professions) face the same problem.
 Marketing has always been a field where the gap between great and mediocre is hard to measure.
 AI is making that gap obvious and permanent.

-Here are six things to help you shape your marketing career during the AI revolution.
+Here are six things to help you shape your marketing career.

 1. Be AI native

 The old way is gone.
-Filing tickets for website changes, manually building competitive analyses and battlecards, and waiting for others to deliver.
+Filing tickets for website changes, manually building competitive analyses and battlecards, and waiting for others to deliver so you can execute campaigns.
 AI puts you in the driver's seat.
 There is no point in pretending that AI is a fad or a phase or something you can wait out.
 You cannot.

 I use AI in my marketing workflow every single day.
 I built an entire agent platform to automate chunks of my work.
 I created agent skills for developer marketing that apply the frameworks from my book directly to real marketing problems.